 Operating revenues includes revenues from the prepaid gas supply transactions, the paygo gas supply revenues, and other operating revenues.
 As explained earlier, the revenues from the prepaid gas supply transactions are affected mainly by the amount of gas scheduled for delivery during the fiscal year, as determined at the time the transaction is entered into or as amended, and the fixed price relating to the transaction.
-Revenues from prepaid gas supply transactions decreased during fiscal year 2021 due to decreased scheduled deliveries from the 2006 project.
-Revenues from paygo gas supply, which is part of the 2006 project, but has no associated fixed price commodity swap, increased during fiscal 2021 due to increased scheduled paygo deliveries.
-Deliveries from the 2017 and 2018 projects were relatively unchanged.
+Revenues from prepaid gas supply transactions were relatively unchanged during fiscal year 2022 despite decreased scheduled deliveries from the 2006 project, due to the issuance of the 2021A bonds.
+Revenues from paygo gas supply, which is part of the 2006 project, but has no associated fixed price commodity swap, increased during fiscal 2022 due to higher market prices.
+Deliveries from the 2017 project was relatively unchanged and deliveries from the 2018 project increased according to the delivery schedule.
 Other operating revenues are affected by changes in Index prices and sales volumes from year to year and costs associated with transportation of the gas to the Members.
-Other operating revenues for fiscal year 2021 increased 8% from 2020 due to a 7% increase in sales volumes of short-term supplies.
+Other operating revenues for fiscal year 2022 increased 85% from 2021 due to a 22% increase in sales volumes of BBE and short-term supplies and 100% increase in market prices.

 Gas operations expenses and paygo gas operations expenses are also affected by changes in Index prices and sales volumes from year to year.
-Gas operations expense in fiscal year 2021 increased 8% from 2020, despite the 3% decrease in Index prices during the year, due to the 7% increase in sales volume of short-term supplies.
-Paygo Gas operations expense in fiscal year 2021 increased from 2020 due to the 90% increase in scheduled paygo volumes.
+Gas operations expense in fiscal year 2022 increased 90% from 2021, due to the 22% increase in sales volumes of BBE and short-term supplies and 100% increase in Index prices during the year.
+Paygo Gas operations expense in fiscal year 2022 increased from 2021 due to the 100% increase in Index prices.